How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

 - Determine where you are going to bug out to Private or Public land.

-- Decide how elaborate you want your bug out homestead to be.
-Water resources, food supplies, firewood, gear, etc. Start purchasing an item or two a month.
+- Decide how elaborate you want your bug-out homestead to be—water resources, food supplies, firewood, gear, etc. Start purchasing an item or two a month.

-You can start small.
-Buy a year’s worth of long-shelf-life food and some seeds.
+Buy a month’s worth of long-shelf-life food and some seeds.

 Start Small and Build From There

-In the short term, what do you have to work with already?
-What food, gear, supplies, and skills do you currently have, and are they enough?
+What food, gear, supplies, and skills do you have, and are they enough?

 What food, gear, supplies, or skills do you need to get you to a bare minimum of being prepared?
-Decide the bare minimum for you, and then start building up to that as quickly as possible.

 Once you’ve achieved that basic level of preparedness, what’s next?